dtran28Kev/CST-315/Assignment 1/README.md

+Kevin Tran
+I'm from Vietnam, I'll be the first in my family to get a college degree.
+I'm currently married and having a great life.
 Boot up Linux system
 Run sudo apt-get update && sudo apt-get upgrade
 If not already installed gcc, run: sudo apt-get install gcc